Abreu Advogados

 Types Of Agreement

-Employment agreements may be open ended, and this is the rule, or for a term which is fixed either by time or by the completion of a task.
-Fixed term employment agreements may only be executed to satisfy temporary needs of the employer and only during the period strictly required for that purpose, otherwise they will be deemed as an open-ended employment agreement.
-There are also temporary agreements, part-time agreements, intermittent work agreements, telework agreements and labour agreement under a commission of services regime.
+Employment agreements may be open ended, and this is the rule, or for a term which is fixed either by time (fixed term) or by the completion of a task (unfixed term).
+Term employment agreements may only be executed to satisfy temporary needs of the employer and only during the period strictly required for that purpose, otherwise they will be deemed as an open-ended employment agreement.
+There are also temporary agreements, part-time agreements, intermittent work agreements, telework agreements and labour agreement under a commission of service regime.

 Secrecy/Confidentiality